 When considering the research on this topic, it is important to understand that the majority of studies looking at the benefits of organic food consumption are generally small and have only examined a few foods.
-The possible "pros" of eating an organic diet include less exposure to pesticides and hormones, higher content of vitamins, minerals and other nutrients versus conventional foods, and that most organic foods are produced in a manner that is more environmentally friendly.
+The possible "pros" of eating an organic diet include less exposure to pesticides and hormones, getting more vitamins, minerals and other nutrients than from conventional foods, and the satisfaction of knowing that most organic foods are produced in a manner that is more environmentally friendly.
 The "cons" of consuming an all-organic diet are the expense and the potentially higher spoilage rate of organic foods - although this is a controversial point.

 What do you mean by a plant-based diet?

 A plant-based diet is one that emphasizes fruits, vegetables, whole grains, legumes, nuts and seeds.
 Current guidelines from the American Institute for Cancer Research recommend that 2/3 of your plate be filled with plant-based foods at meals with 1/3 of your plate left over for animal protein.
 Research indicates eating a plant-based diet in addition to regular exercise, maintaining a healthy weight and limiting alcohol intake, can help reduce the risk of cancer and many other health problems.

 What are antioxidants?

 Antioxidants are phytochemicals, vitamins and other nutrients that are known to protect the body from free radical damage that is associated with cancer and other diseases.
 Free radicals are products of normal metabolism but also come from smoking and exposure to environmental toxins and pollution.
 Dietary sources of antioxidants include fruits and vegetables, flaxseed, beans, nuts, soy, whole grains, green tea and spices.